 Choose from beginner dives suitable for novices and daring routes aimed at advanced divers, the diving at Kilkee Bay is as good as you’ll get abroad.

-Stay close to home this summer and make amazing memories on a trip to Cork's Fota Wildlife Park
+Stay close to home this summer and make amazing memories on a trip to Fota Wildlife Park in Cork.

 Hear the kids squeal with excitement as they meet their favourite animals and plan your visit around feeding time which takes place twice daily.
 Go on a behind the scenes tour to learn from a knowledgeable warden or book in for the family experience.

-Watch friendly kangaroos hop from place to place, enjoy the playful antics of the Humboldt penguins, check out the energetic Cheetah Run and see the noble lions in the Asian Plains.
+Watch kangaroos hop from place to place, enjoy the playful antics of the Humboldt penguins, check out the Cheetah Run and see the noble lions.
 Jump onboard the Park Tour Train, don’t miss the giant giraffe slide, and make time to feed the ducks, they are VIP residents at Fota.

 People often go abroad to experience cruises like the Canal du Midi in Southern France, forgetting about the epic boating holidays here at home.
 Hire a self-drive cruiser this summer and take a bucket list holiday on the longest river in Ireland, the River Shannon.